 Funky, tropical, and...feline?
 This unusual but fun flower bears white stamens that protrude from the apex of the bloom Cat's Whiskers are a favorite among gardeners looking to introduce something different.
 These flowers thrive particularly in full sun making it a good choice to have in your Boca garden.
 Since their white, neutral color pairs well with any colorful variant, they look best lower to the ground adding texture to fuller shrubbery.
 Adding a deeper layer of mulch will help these beauties retain moisture--reducing your watering duties.

 This Florida native certainly lives up to its name!
-The Firebush exhibits a fiery-orange red that gives it that name.
+The Firebush exhibits a fiery orange-red that gives it that name.
 Growing up to a whopping 10 feet tall, these will certainly be the star of the show.
 Being a Florida native, the Firebush can withstand tremendous amounts of heat and drought.
-The colors exuding from this giant are also frequented by butterflies and native birds to the area.
+The colors exuding from this giant are also frequented by butterflies and native birds in the area.

-For More Gardening & Outdoor Tips For Your Boca Home - see below...
+For More Gardening and Outdoor Tips For Your Boca Home - see below...